CDCgov/ixa/examples/time-varying-infection/README.md

 scaled by a disease recovery rate).

 The reason we don't know the recovery time a priori is becaues the recovery rate changes with the number of infected people.
-Therefore, each time the number of infected people changes, we need to recalculate the expected recovery time.
-Alternatively, instead of subscribing the simulation to a change in the number of infected people, we could schedule events to occur at the maximum rate of change in the number of infected people.
-This rate is the maximum recovery rate over the maximum infection rate.
-The maximum recovery rate is equal to recovery rate scaling factor (i.e., the factor that makes $n(t)$ an _effective_ number of infected people) because this is the theoretically fastest recovery rate (1 person is infected), and the maximum of the infection rate is 2 ($sin(t + c)$ has maximum range of 1, and $\textrm{foi}(t) = \sin(t + c) + 1$).
-Let us call the recovery rate scaling factor
-$\gamma$, so we must schedule rejection sampling events to happen at a rate of
-$\gamma/(1/2) = 2\gamma$.
+Imagine the case where the recovery rate does not change with the number of people.
+Then, we would just evaluate whether recovery has happened at some $1/\gamma$ (recovery rate) period.
+However, because there is another process by which the number of infected people changes the recovery rate, we must figure out the maximum rate at which infected people can change -- that is 2 in this toy model (it is 2 because the foi is equal to a sin function plus 1).
+So, recovery must be evaluated at the fastest of these two rates -- meaning that the resampling rate is their sum, $2 + 1 / \gamma$.

 ### Implementation